-So, if I wanted to use drive letter L: to refer to the fourth slice of IDE0, I could use the command 'ASSIGN L:=IDE0:3'.
 There are a couple of rules to be aware of when assigning drive letters.
 First, you may only refer to a specific device/slice with one drive letter.
 Said another way, you cannot have multiple drive letters referring to a single device/slice at the same time.
 Second, there must always be a drive assigned to A:.
 Any attempt to violate these rules will be blocked by the 'ASSIGN' command.

-Unlike MS-DOS partitions, slices are not allocated - there is no partitioning for slices.
+Unlike MS-DOS partitions, slices are not allocated - there is no partitioning of slices.
 Think of every hard disk type device as having a pre-allocated set of 256 8MB slices at the start of the media.
 You can refer to any of them simply by assigning a drive letter.
 RomWBW will not check to see if there is anything else on the hard disk in the slice you are referring to, nor will it verify that the hard disk media is large enough to have a slice at the location you refer to.
 If you attempt to write past the end of your media, you will get an I/O error displayed, so you will know if you make a mistake.
 There is no tracking of your use of slices - you will need to keep track of your use of slices yourself.